casdoor/casdoor-website/docs/integration/java/spring-cloud-gateway.md

 ## Step 7: Restart the project

-After starting the project, open your favorite browser and visit **<http://localhost:9090>**.
+After starting the project, open your favorite browser and visit **`http://localhost:9090`**.
 Then click any button that requests resources from `casdoor-api`.

 ![index](/img/integration/java/spring_cloud_gateway/index.png)

-The gateway authentication logic will be triggered.
-Since you are not logged in, you will be redirected to the login interface.
-Click the Login button.
+The gateway triggers auth; unauthenticated users are redirected to the login page.
+Click **Login**.

 ![toLogin](/img/integration/java/spring_cloud_gateway/toLogin.png)

-You can see the unified login platform of Casdoor.
+The Casdoor login page is shown.

 ![login](/img/integration/java/spring_cloud_gateway/login.png)

-After a successful login, you will be redirected to the main interface.
-Now you can click any button.
+After login, you are redirected to the main interface; you can proceed to use the app.

 ![index-ok](/img/integration/java/spring_cloud_gateway/index-ok.png)

 ## What's more

-You can explore the following projects/docs to learn more about the integration of Java with Casdoor.
+For more on Java integration, see the following projects and docs.

 - [casdoor-java-sdk](https://github.com/casdoor/casdoor-java-sdk)
 - [casdoor-spring-boot-starter](https://github.com/casdoor/casdoor-spring-boot-starter)